top of page

 About

-Equally at home on the concert platform, Conrad’s oratorio repertoire includes Mendelssohn’s Elijah, Brahms’ Ein deutsches Requiem, Rossini’s Petite Messe Solennelle, and Bach’s Christmas Oratorio, among many other works.
+Equally at home on the concert platform, Conrad’s oratorio repertoire includes Mendelssohn’s Elijah, Brahms’ Ein deutsches Requiem, Rossini’s Petite Messe solennelle, and Bach’s Christmas Oratorio, among many other works.

-©2025 by Conrad Chatterton
+©2026 by Conrad Chatterton

 bottom of page